plone/plonetheme.barceloneta/plonetheme/barceloneta/theme/less/roboto/README.rst

 -------

   - All downloaded fonts are moved into one `roboto` directory
-  - The downloaded file names where renamed.
-Dropped `-webfont`.
-  - `Apache License.txt` is also moved into the `roboto` directory
+  - `Apache License.txt` is moved into the `roboto` directory
+  - `generator_config.txt` is moved into the `roboto` directory
+  - Changed the .ttf files to lower case.

 SVG IDs